-Required textbook
+Recommended textbook

-- Security in Computing, 5th edition, Charles P. Pfleeger, Shari Lawrence Pfleeger, Jonathan Margulies, Prentice-Hall, 2015. - You are expected to know - entire textbook sections, as listed on course website - all the material presented in class
+- Security in Computing, 5th edition, Charles P. Pfleeger, Shari Lawrence Pfleeger, Jonathan Margulies, Prentice-Hall, 2015. - You are expected to know all the material presented in class, even if it's not in the textbook.

 Other readings

 - From time to time, there will be additional assigned readings - Links will be provided from the modules page in LEARN - There will be both mandatory and optional readings - You must read the mandatory ones before the class in which we will discuss them - There is such a reading for the next lecture